Academic Policies and Regulations

 During the term in which students take the comprehensive exams, students must be enrolled for a minimum of two (2) hours of graduate credit.
 If the exam is taken between semesters, the student must enroll for a minimum of two (2) hours of graduate credit in the semester before or following the exam.
 Students must also be enrolled for a minimum of two (2) hours of graduate work in the semester of admission to doctoral candidacy.

-Students working on a dissertation must enroll for a minimum of two (2) hours of dissertation every semester, starting with the semester following Admission to Doctoral Candidacy, up to and including the semester the dissertation is submitted to and approved by the Graduate School.
+Students working on a dissertation must enroll for a minimum of two (2) hours of dissertation every semester, starting with the semester following Admission to Doctoral Candidacy, up to and including the semester the dissertation is submitted to and approved by the Office of Graduate Studies.
 Dissertation hours may apply to the Continuous Enrollment Requirement.
 Colleges and programs may have additional requirements.
 Students who are dropped from degree-seeking status and formally readmitted to the program must enroll in a minimum of 5 dissertation hours in the semester that the readmission is effective.
 Refer to the Readmission Policy in the Graduate Admissions Section for more information.

 Enrollment during Semester of Thesis Submission